SL-RU/sfam_generator/readme.md

-#Simpl Font And Image generator
+#Simple Font And Image generator

 Simple scripts for generating bit fonts for STM32, AVR, Arduino or other MCU, game and etc.